Duke-BC-DL-for-Energy-Infrastructure/CityEngine-Files/README.md

 Once the RGB and GT images are created, you can now use the [Synthetic-Label-Generation](https://github.com/Duke-BC-DL-for-Energy-Infrastructure/Synthetic-Label-Generation) repo to convert the black and white grouth truth images into YOLOv3 formatted labels.

-## Common Errors
+## Errors
 If the code does not do anything (you don't see any output or the camera isn't moving), then that means the code failed.
-CityEngine doesn't tell you when and where the code crashes, which makes debugging all the more fun!
-One common error is the parent_folder (set default to synthetic_wind_turbine_images) doesn't exist.
+CityEngine doesn't tell you when and where the code crashes, which makes debugging all the more fun! :)

+This repo should work as is, so keep track of anything you have changed, and that would likely be the source of any errors.

+One common error is the parent_folder (set default to synthetic_wind_turbine_images) doesn't exist, but as long as you have cloned this repo and haven't edited it, then that should not be an issue.